Cingulara/openrmf-docs/deployments/chart/openrmf/README.md

 The values.yaml file has only 4 fields to configure.
 The defaults match up to the Keycloak documentation however you can make these whatever you want them to be.

 > PLEASE CHANGE THE DATABASE NAMES, USER NAMES, AND PASSWORDS BEFORE YOU DEPLOY!
+You can use the https://www.base64encode.net/ tool to base64 encode your connections if you need to.

 ## main DNS name used to access the deployed app in k8s via DNS through an ingress controller
 ```yaml